peteral/kapa/README.md

     * Some tasks must be finished before others
         * Analysis must be finished before the development can start
         * Platform feature required before customer-specific module can start development
+    * Easy within a team - order of tasks in backlog is sufficient
+    * Difficult between teams
+        * one possibility - execution start planning variable - don't like this idea
+        * other possibility - plan other tasks in the mean time, use "dummy blocker tasks" for slots without utilization
+        * dummy tasks don't have to be planned -> they even should not -> soft constraint - bad utilization

 ### Soft constraints